Contents

 School Lunch

-It’s good to note that food assistance extends to school age children in need of a nutritious meal during school hours.
+It’s good to note that Low-Cost Food Programs extend to school age children in need of a nutritious meal during school hours.
 An estimated 30 million children benefit from this program, which is called the Child Nutrition Program.

 Sources